davidleandro-w/PYTHON---Encrypt-Decrypt-Caesar-Vingenere-Playfair-Hillclimb/README.md

 # READ ME
 This program is perfect for learning the encryption and decryption steps of the Caesar, Vingenere, Playfair, and Hillclimb algorithms.

-#### - Caesar
-Can be used in various forms of alphabetic text and not as numbers. symbols accepted only (spaces),. () and you can add it yourself to the program.
-The key used is an integer.
-### - Vingenere
-Can be used in various forms of alphabetic text and not as numbers. symbols accepted only (spaces),. () and you can add it yourself to the program.
-Keys used in alphabetical form and not numbers, remove all symbols and spaces in the key.
-### - Playfair
-Can be used in various forms of alphabetic text and not as numbers. symbols accepted only (spaces),. () and you can add it yourself to the program.
-Keys used in alphabetical form and not numbers, remove all symbols and spaces in the key.
-### - Hillclimb
-Can be used in various forms of alphabetic text and not as numbers. symbols accepted only (spaces),. () and you can add it yourself to the program.
-The key used is a 3x3 matrix.
 ### Installation

 Make sure you have python version 3.8 or above.